internetarchive/fatcat/guide/src/entity_release.md

   this release can be looked up under.
 This is a free-form string, and could represent the first page, a range of pages, or even prefix pages (like "xii-xxx").
+- `version` (string): optionally, describes distinguishes this release version from others.
+Generally a number, software-style version, or other short/slug string, not a freeform description.
+Book "edition" descriptions can also go in an `edition` extra field.
+Often used in conjunction with external identifiers.
+If you're not certain, don't use this field!
+- `number` (string): an inherent identifier for this release (or work), often part of the title.
+For example, standards numbers, technical memo numbers, book series number, etc. Not a book `chapter` number however (which can be stored in `extra`).
+Depending on field or series-specific norms, the number may be stored here, in the title, or in both fields.
 - `publisher` (string): name of the publishing entity.
 This does not need to be populated if the associated `container` entity has the publisher field set, though it is acceptable to duplicate, as the publishing entity of a container